About Nhowe Secondary School - Pindula, local knowledge

 |+

-'''Nhowe Secondary School''' is a Mission School, between [[Macheke]] and [[Murehwa]], in [[]] District. [[Mashonaland East Province]].
-The school ordinary and advanced leveland has boarding facility.
+'''Nhowe Secondary School''' is a Mission School, between [[Macheke]] and [[Murehwa]] / [[Murewa]], in [[Murehwa]] District. [[Mashonaland East Province]].
+The schools complex go from pre-school through to ordinary and advanced level, and has boarding facility.

 See [[High Schools Of Zimbabwe]]. <br/>